orizuru/orizuru.github.io/_docs/tutorial-building-your-first-app.md

 #### Heroku Post-install Steps
 1. If you created your Heroku app in an Enterprise Team, you may skip this step.
 1. Otherwise, you will need to activate your free worker dyno, which is switched off by default.
-1. Run the following command to switch on the worker dyno, but replace `evening-badlands-29385` with the name of your own Heroku app.
+1. From the command line in the project root, run the following command to switch on the worker dyno, but replace `evening-badlands-29385` with the name of your own Heroku app.
     ```shell
     heroku ps:scale worker=1 --app evening-badlands-29385
     ```